garywill/linux-router/README.md

     Notice 1:   This script assume your host's default policy won't forward packets, so the script won't explictly ban forwarding in any mode.
-In some case may cause unwanted communication between 2 networks, which you should check if you want isolated network
+In some unexpected case may cause unwanted packets leakage between 2 networks, which you should be aware of if you want isolated network
 ```

 > These changes to system will not be restored by script's cleanup: